 Being able to decode non-verbal signals from others gives us an insight into them – without them having to say a word.
 We can learn to read the signals that others send us by asking some simple binary questions: is this person friend or foe?
 Is this person telling the truth or lying?
 Is this person on my side or not?
 Is this person powerful or not?

 As we’ve already seen, we can learn to increase the leadership potential of our voices through practice, breathing and other vocal exercises.
 It really will make all the difference.

 5. Combine voice and body language

 Look to synchronise body language and voice – Wertheim’s repetition and complementing – for maximum effect.

 6. Learn to manage your fears

-As with Goyder’s gravitas equation, we need to balance all of the positive characteristics we’re looking to develop with the tackling the big derailer; fear.
-Like all other inner critic voices, we need to acknowledge our fears around communication (writing them down often helps), compare the fears with the reality or likely reality and adjust our thinking accordingly.
+As with Goyder’s gravitas equation, we need to balance all of the positive characteristics we’re looking to develop with tackling the big derailer: fear.
+Like with all other inner critic voices, we need to acknowledge our fears around communication (writing them down often helps), compare the fears with the reality or likely reality and adjust our thinking accordingly.
 What’s the worst that can really happen?

 7. Become a storyteller

 For Morgan, great leaders are storytellers.
 Stories create not only anticipation and interest, but also an emotional connection with an audience, which is what we need for the message to hit home.